Saronzeleke/Splitter/README.md

 ...
 Keystroke log saved to keystroke_log.json
 Audio segments saved to 'split_audio' directory
-# Notes
+📝 Notes
-The program uses an amplitude threshold (SILENCE_THRESHOLD = 500) to detect keystrokes.
-This threshold can be adjusted based on the sensitivity required for your environment.

-The program listens for keyboard events and logs actual keystrokes during the recording session.
-This log is saved in keystroke_log.json.
+The amplitude threshold (--silence-threshold) determines how sensitive the keystroke detection is.

+Frame-based splitting ensures timing alignment between actual and amplitude-based keystrokes.

+All audio is saved in 16-bit PCM WAV format.

-# Troubleshooting
+🛠 Troubleshooting
-If you encounter an issue where the program doesn't detect keystrokes properly, try adjusting the SILENCE_THRESHOLD value in the script.

-Ensure that the necessary libraries (pyaudio, keyboard, numpy) are properly installed.
+No keystrokes detected?

+Lower the --silence-threshold (e.g. 400)

+Keystrokes logged incorrectly?

+Check for background noise or adjust --keystroke-gap

+Permission error with keyboard logging?

+Run as administrator (Windows) or use sudo (Linux)

-# License
+📜 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.

-Copyright (c) 2025 Saron Zeleke
+© 2025 Saron Zeleke